-Visitors to Court Hey Park in Huyton will soon be able to make use of new-look paths and walkways following improvement works due to start in November.
+Visitors to Court Hey Park in Huyton will soon be able to make use of new-look paths and walkways following improvement works currently underway at the park.

 The improvements, which will improve accessibility around the park, are funded by a £75,000 grant from Veolia in partnership with the Mersey River Trust, and £19,000 from Viridor Credits in partnership with the Friends of Court Hey Park.
 The improvements will include:

 - resurfacing of the stone pedestrian path at the Roby Road entrance to create an all-weather surface;

 - repairs to path surfaces damaged by tree roots, including the paths on the Back Field and those leading into the Sunken Garden;

 - updated vehicle road markings into and out of the park;

 - tree works and vegetation removal;